 Five of World's Most Exciting International Galleries

 Lisson Gallery, steered by founder Nicholas Logsdail, recently announced a New York gallery build underneath the city’s famous High Line.
-This Stateside addition to their London, Milan and Singapore spaces is set to open in the first half of 2015 in Chelsea, and will boast 8,500 square feet of exhibition space.
+This Stateside addition to their renowned London, Milan and Singapore outposts is set to open in the first-half of 2015 in Chelsea, and will boast 8,500 square feet of exhibition space.

-This is an exciting step for the already influential Lisson Gallery, who specialise in conceptual work by the likes of Ai Weiwei and Richard Long, the opening will surely solidify its footing in the world of contemporary art.
+Marking a huge step forward for the already influential Lisson Gallery, whose specialty lies in highlighting conceptual work by the likes of Ai Weiwei and Richard Long, the opening will surely solidify its footing in the world of contemporary art.

 2. 798 Art Zone and Ullens Center for Contemporary Art, Beijing

 Of 798’s many galleries, the main attraction is the Ullens Contemporary.
-Founded by a Swiss couple who made their money selling work by the British artist J. M. W. Turner, the gallery show a large amount of German art making this a truly international institution.
+Founded by a Swiss couple who made their money selling work by the British artist J. M. W. Turner, the gallery has a proclivity for highlighting German contemporary art.
 Worth seeing simply for its unique story and place within the larger 798 district, Ullens is fascinating for both art enthusiasts and Chinese history buffs alike.

 |The Entrance to Beijing's 798 District, Wikimedia Commons, some rights reserved|